Codek001/Kultra_mega_orders_sql/README.md

 ### Order Status Table

 The `order_status_table` consists of 2 variables and 572 observations.
-This table records the status of orders, indicating whether they were returned or not.
+This table records the status of orders, indicating whether they were returned.

 ## Data Cleaning